NilsRo/OctoPrint-SlicerEstimator/API_DOC.md

 # API documentation for other developers
 I implemented an API that the functionallity of Slicer Estimator can also be used by other plugins.
 This avoids the need to build a separate configuration page and also to set everything again for every plugin.

 If your plugin is registered it will be added to the configuration dropdown like it is a function of Slicer Estimator.
+Also some [generic events](#events) are send to the event bus of OctoPrint.

 ![](images/Plugin_API_Settings.png)